alexlofton/README/test.md

 ## Test
-??
+By running the application in the command line

 ## Questions
-Check out my work at http://github.com/ss
+Check out my work at http://github.com/alexlofton
 <br>
-Email: <email>
+Email: alexlofton91@hotmail.com